dr-js/stash/linux/1-0-wpa_supplicant.md

 # `wpa_supplicant`

+NOTE: now `iwd` seem more simple to config

 `wpa_supplicant` is a cross-platform supplicant with support for WEP, WPA and WPA2.
 In other words for connecting to most Wi-Fi with password.